tdxlabs/fondo/README.md

 for downstream functions such as data caching, transport, discovery, and computation.
 (The word "fondo" is Esperanto for "foundation".)

+## Target Audience

+Some feedback we've received includes comments such as "Fondo seems somewhat abstract." and questions such as "How would this help me?".
+The benefits section (below) outlines the advantages across four levels.
+Here we'd like to outline some use cases based on target audience:

+* If you (or your organization) publish data, you might be interested in better ways to do so.
+The immutability, derivability, and addressability of Fondo offer significant advantages.

+* If you (or your organization) ingest data, you may feel the pain of harvesting and aggregating from various data sources.
+Fondo offers a simpler, more resilient, strategy for ingesting data under modern, real-world network conditions, including intermittently-connected data sources.

+* If you (or your organization) promote data discoverability, Fondo offers a valuable foundation; data discoverability is significantly easier with immutable data addressed by content rather than location.

+* If you (or your organization) care about archiving data, Fondo's distributed nature, use of immutable data, and flexibility with underlying storage technology offer key advantages.

 ## Benefits

 Fondo makes working with data simpler and easier.
 Its benefits apply to tools,